 Metsä Group is not resting on its laurels when it comes to resource efficiency and water.
 Metsä Group’s objective is to improve the use of process water by 25% per product tonne in 2018-2030.
 In 2019, the use improved by 2%.
 Since 2010, the Group’s use of process water has decreased by 21%per product tonne.
 The target will be achieved both through investments, such as in new technology, and by streamlining and optimising the processes.

 Read Case about the use of water at the mills

 Reducing emissions is the fight against climate change

 During the recent years, Metsä Group has invested in significant renewable energy projects which have increased the share of renewable energy in our operations.
-23 out of 29 Metsä Group's production sites have bioboilers and renewable energy production at the site, and 88% of the fuels used by Metsä Group are wood-based biofuels.
-Metsä Group produces 15% of Finland's renewable energy.
+23 out of 29 Metsä Group's production sites have bioboilers and renewable energy production at the site, and 90% of the fuels used by Metsä Group are wood-based biofuels.
+Metsä Group produces over 15% of Finland's renewable energy.

 The energy efficiency of Metsä Group's mills has improved by 7% from the 2009 level.
 The target set for improving the energy efficiency is 10% by the year 2020.
 To improve energy efficiency, we are looking for ways to reduce heat and electricity consumption.
 Most of the energy is used at the mills for example in manufacturing high-yield pulp, pumping, and drying pulp, board and paper.
 That is why energy efficiency is dependent on the fluency and continuity of production.